kevbradwick/fastapi-vercel-template/README.md

     make test

+You can run coverage and view the report in a browser by setting the `COVERAGE` env var.

+    COVERAGE=1 make test

 ## Formatting

 The project is configured to use [black](https://github.com/psf/black), [autoflake](https://github.com/PyCQA/autoflake) and [isort](https://pycqa.github.io/isort/) and can be run using the following